DEFRA/adp-documentation/docs/Platform-Architecture/platform-azure-services/ai-services.md

 ### Quota & Token Management

-The Azure Open AI services are shared between delivery projects and have a quota limit per subscription/ region.
+The Azure Open AI services are shared between delivery projects and have a quota limit per subscription/region.
 The quota limit is shared between the delivery projects and can be increased if required.
-The quota limit is monitored by the ADP team and will be increased if required with the approval from Microsoft.
+The quota limit will be monitored by the ADP team and will be increased if required with the approval from Microsoft.

-For the ADPs platforms current needs and requirements, we opting for the pay-as-you-go pricing model for the Azure Open AI services.
-This will allow the delivery projects to only pay for what they use and not have to worry about being over charged.
-This does mean that there is a Tokens-per-Minute limit per model for the Azure Open AI services and the delivery projects will need to be aware of this limit when using the AI services.
+Given the current needs and requirements of the ADP platform, we have opted for the pay-as-you-go pricing model for the Azure Open AI services.
+This allows the delivery projects to pay only for what they use, eliminating concerns about overcharging.
+However, this does mean that there is a Tokens-per-Minute limit per model for the Azure Open AI services.
+Delivery projects need to be aware of this limit when using the AI services.

-In order to manage this an ensure efficient use of the Azure Open AI, APIM will provide policy enforcement to manage the quota limit and present an better experience to the delivery projects when the quota limit is reached:
+To manage this and ensure efficient use of Azure Open AI, APIM will provide policy enforcement to manage the quota limit and offer a better experience to the delivery projects when the quota limit is reached:

 - [Retry policy](https://learn.microsoft.com/en-us/azure/api-management/retry-policy): When the quota limit is reached, the Azure OpenAI will return a 429 status code to the delivery project's service.
 APIM will implement a retry policy to wait for a certain amount of time before retrying the request to the Azure Open AI service.
 This will allow the delivery project's service to wait for the quota limit to be reset and then retry the request to the Azure Open AI service.
 - [Token limit policy](https://learn.microsoft.com/en-us/azure/api-management/azure-openai-token-limit-policy): By relying on token usage metrics returned from the OpenAI endpoint, the policy can accurately monitor and enforce limits in real time.
 The policy also enables precalculation of prompt tokens by API Management, minimizing unnecessary requests to the OpenAI backend if the limit is already exceeded.